-4.2 CX8010 - Introduction
+4.2 CX8093 - Introduction

-The CX8010 is a control system with EtherCAT slave interface.
-Alternatively K-bus or E-bus terminals can be series-connected; the CX8010 automatically detects which type of terminal is connected during the start-up phase.
-The controller is programmed with TwinCAT via the additional Ethernet interface.
+The CX8093 is a controller with a switched PROFINET port.
+Alternatively K-bus or E-bus terminals can be series-connected; the CX8093 automatically detects which type of terminal is connected during the start-up phase.
+The control system is programmed with TwinCAT via the fieldbus interface or the additional Ethernet interface.